Large-scale first principles configuration interaction calculations of optical absorption in aluminum clusters: Abstract

 \section{Abstract}

-We report the linear optical absorption spectra of aluminum clusters Al$_{n}$ (n=2--5), using systematic large-scale all-electron correlated calculations.
+We report the linear optical absorption spectra of aluminum clusters Al$_{n}$ (n=2--5) involving valence transitions, computed using the large-scale all-electron configuration interaction (CI) methodology.
 Several low-lying isomers of each cluster were considered, and their geometries were optimized at the coupled-cluster singles doubles (CCSD) level of theory.
 With these optimized ground-state geometries, excited states of different clusters were computed using the multi-reference singles-doubles configuration-interaction (MRSDCI) approach, which includes electron correlation effects at a sophisticated level.
-These CI wave functions were used to compute the transition dipole matrix elements connecting the ground and various excited states of different clusters, eventually leading to their linear absorption spectra.
+These CI wave functions were used to compute the transition dipole matrix elements connecting the ground and various excited states of different clusters, and thus their photoabsorption spectra.
 The convergence of our results with respect to the basis sets, and the size of the CI expansion, was carefully examined.
-The contribution of configurations to many body wavefunction of various excited states suggests that the excitations involved are collective, and plasmonic in nature.
+Our results were found to be significantly different as compared to those obtained using time-dependent density functional theory (TDDFT) [Deshpande \textit{et al. Phys.
+Rev. B}, 2003, \textbf{68}, 035428].
+When compared to available experimental data for the isomers of Al$_{2}$ and Al$_{3}$, our results are in very good agreement as far as important peak positions are concerned.
+The contribution of configurations to many body wavefunction of various excited states suggests that in most cases optical excitations involved are collective, and plasmonic in nature.

-\section{INTRODUCTION}
+\section{Introduction}

 Metal clusters are promising candidates in the era of nanotechnology.
-The reason behind growing interest in this field lies in interesting properties, applicability of very simple theoretical models to describe their properties, and a vast variety of potential technological applications \cite{alonso_book,clustnano_book,julius_book,deheer_rmp,na_dehaar_prl}.
+The reason behind growing interest in clusters lies in their interesting properties and a vast variety of potential technological applications \cite{alonso_book,clustnano_book,julius_book,deheer_rmp,na_dehaar_prl}.
+Moreover, simple theoretical models can be exploited to describe their properties.